replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 More than one `kind: HelmChart` can reference a single chart archive, if different settings are needed.

 ### chart.name
 The name of the chart.
-This value must match the `name` field from a `Chart.yaml` in a `.tgz` chart archive that's also included in the release.
+This value must match the `name` field from a `Chart.yaml` in a `.tgz` chart archive that is also included in the release.

 ### chart.chartVersion
 The version of the chart.
-This value must match the `version` field from a `Chart.yaml` in a `.tgz` chart archive that's also included in the release.
+This value must match the `version` field from a `Chart.yaml` in a `.tgz` chart archive that is also included in the release.

 ### chart.releaseName

 > Introduced in Replicated app manager v1.73.0

-Specifies the release name to be used when installing this instance of the Helm chart.
+Specifies the release name to use when installing this instance of the Helm chart.
 Defaults to the chart name.

 The release name must be unique across all charts deployed in the namespace.
 Specifying a unique release name allows you to deploy multiple instances of the same Helm chart.